 - Don't make a jail sentence part of your ASU study abroad experience.

 About Medical Marijuana

 According to U.S. Federal law you cannot fly on a commercial airliner with marijuana or marijuana-containing products, even if you have a doctor's written prescription for medical marijuana or an Arizona Medical Marijuana Program ID Card.
 Possession of marijuana in a U.S airport, in U.S. airspace or on an airplane carries a punishment of up to one year in jail and a minimum fine of $1,000 for a first conviction.
 For each subsequent conviction, the sentences and penalties increase.

 In addition, many countries consider marijuana to be illegal.
 Students with a U.S. prescription for marijuana can be arrested, prosecuted, and/or deported, if in possession of an illegal substance abroad.
 Never travel internationally with any amount of medical marijuana unless you want to take the risk of being detained, arrested and charged, deported, missing your flight, and having your medicine confiscated.

 Marijuana eCHECKUP TO GO is a marijuana-specific brief assessment and feedback tool designed to reduce marijuana use among college students.
 The assessment takes about 10-15 minutes to complete, is self-guided and requires no face-to-face contact time with a counselor or administrator.

-This content was adapted from the Michigan State University Office of Study Abroad, the University of California Education Abroad Program, and the U.S. Department of State's special warning about Drug Offenses Abroad.
+This content was adapted from the Michigan State University Office of Study Abroad, and the University of California Education Abroad Program.